ngrx/platform/projects/ngrx.io/content/guide/store/selectors.md

 }
 </code-example>

-When omitting a generic for the Store, only selectors which operate on `object`s are allowed.
+When omitting a generic for the Store, only selectors which operate on `object`s are allowed in `store.select`.

 For instance, when using `createFeatureSelector`, the `AppState` argument should be omitted: